Army hopes new units will help break Afghanistan stalemate

 “They are going to help us make a really big difference during an important time in Afghanistan,” he said.

-On a wooded live-fire range along a ridge on northern Fort Polk, a platoon-size team of the 1st SFAB’s advisers moved swiftly through pine trees alongside a larger unit of soldiers posing as Afghan National Army troops.
+Training to advise On a wooded live-fire range along a ridge on northern Fort Polk, a platoon-size team of the 1st SFAB’s advisers moved swiftly through pine trees alongside a larger unit of soldiers posing as Afghan National Army troops.

 The SFAB advisers, in combat gear toting M4 carbines, accompanied the mock-Afghan soldiers, stopping occasionally to advise leaders on the best routes and proper techniques as the soldiers trudged toward their objective – a cluster of makeshift buildings in a clearing on high ground, representing a remote Afghan village.